Chapter 2: Begin With the Enterprise's Value Proposition

 For example, in the 10-K, mainly the section titled Item 1 Business, management discusses the enterprise with vigor.
 Topics include the background and history of the company, corporate strategy, specific products and services, markets and distribution, competition, supply chains, research and development, intellectual property, foreign and domestic operations, and other related items specific to the industry.
 Despite being detailed to the point of sleep-inducing, the information provides a roadmap of the business’s earnings potential to propel the stock price upward over a long-term holding period.

-I challenge individual investors who are prone to skip annual reports and other SEC or government agency filings to find organizational, product, regulatory, and financial facts about the company they were unaware of before reading.
+I challenge individual investors prone to skip annual reports and other SEC or government agency filings to find organizational, product, regulatory, and financial facts about the company they were unaware of before reading.
 To be sure, these documents are avalanches of legalese and numbers crunching.
 However, a thorough read often uncovers slices of information that bring us inside—at least on a virtual level—the factories, warehouses, stores, e-commerce operations, C-suites, and boardrooms.

 Create Company and Stock Profiles